 3) Under Import Settings and Data select Chrome browser and press Next.

 5) Select the items you would like to import and press Next.

-You should now see that all your Bookmarks, Passwords and other data has been imported to the Firefox browser.
+You should now see that all your Bookmarks, Passwords, and other data have been imported to the Firefox browser.

 As you can see, exporting firefox passwords is not as complicated as you have thought.
 I hope this article helped you and that you are now an expert in Browser-based Password Management, but if you like to know more, I encourage you to read my other article where I have explained how you can get your Password Management to another level.